Cameron8325/portfolio-website/README.md

 - **Profile Section:** A section showcasing the developer's profile with a brief introduction.
 - **Work Section:** Displays various projects with brief descriptions and links to their GitHub repositories.
 - **Contact Section:** Provides contact information and a form for users to send messages.

-## Getting Started

-1. Clone the repository.
-2. Open any HTML file in a web browser.

 ## Technologies Used